multiply-org/sar-pre-processing/docs/04_Theory.rst

 Overview
 --------
 The different preprocessing steps are shown in :numref:`work_flow_step_1` and :numref:`work_flow_step_2`.
 Additionally, every processing step is explained in more detail in the following subsections.
 As it can be seen in :numref:`work_flow_step_1` and :numref:`work_flow_step_2` the preprocessing work-flow is split in two main parts.
 The preprocessing methods in :numref:`work_flow_step_1` can be applied separately for every image.
-Whereas the work-flow shown in :numref:`work_flow_step_2` need several images which were preprocessed by the different steps presented in :numref:`work_flow_step_1`.
+Whereas the work-flow shown in :numref:`work_flow_step_2` needs several images which were preprocessed by the different steps presented in :numref:`work_flow_step_1`.

 .. _work_flow_step_1:
 .. figure:: images/work_flow_01.png